Sha-Chen-Abd-Math/Hive-Five/README.md

 # Printed Circuit Board (PCB)

 We created an implement circuit with Kicad.
-We had to define pins for each captors
+We had to define pins for each sensor.

 ![image](https://github.com/Sha-Chen-Abd-Math/Hive-Five/assets/165886029/551c4841-133a-4924-976b-e5e7ceffec43)